mbMosman/js-practice-projects/basic-color-swap/readme.md

 4. Clicking on a `div` element must toggle the background-color between Red and Green.
     - A red block will become green on click.
     - A green block will become red on click.

+## Challenge

+Use only *one* event listener to handle both the background color toggle AND the delete for all of the `div` on the page.